samuel-bradley/voting-system/README.md

 6. Build and start the containers with `docker compose up --build` and wait for the database container to finish starting - there should be a log message like "server started"

-7. Run the migrations with `npx node-pg-migrate --config-file pg-migrate-config.json up` - this should yield log output terminating in
+7. Run the migrations with `npm run migrate:up` - this should yield log output terminating in

     > Migrations complete!